HeringtonPress/OLC/Chapter01.md

 Stabilizing does not remove wounds.

-**Healing**: An 8 hour rest heals all HP and stat losses, consuming 1 ration.
+**Resting**: An 8 hour rest with a bedroll or equivalent heals all HP and stat losses, consuming 1 ration.

 Medical care heals all Wounds.
 Medical care requires to play another character for 1 session and for the wounded character to spend this time in a safe space with healers.